Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Discussions and Conclusions

 It will be particularly interesting to consider loud LIGO events like \texttt{GW150914} and perform a rigorous Bayesian analysis to constrain the model parameters $\{\bar{n}_k\}$ with higher-order PN terms properly included in the waveform.
 As discussed earlier, the behavior of $k < 4$ dephasing terms is strikingly different from that with $k > 4$.
-This observation will be particularly important to differentiate between various deviations from Keplerian picture.
+This observation will be particularly important for distinguishing between various deviations from the Keplerian picture.
 Moreover, in this paper, we have only focused on the potential-corrections and their observational effects.
 For environmental effects, however, this picture will be incomplete if we do not include contributions from the dynamical friction or viscous drag too in the physical observables, especially in dephasing as outlined in Appendix-\ref{appc}.
-We leave these analyses for a future work. \\
+We leave these analyses for a future work.

 Other promising future directions include extending this approach to spinning binaries and incorporating non-central (broken angular momentum conservation) or time-dependent (broken energy conservation) deviations via the post-Keplerian parametrization~\cite{Damour:1991rd}.
-Both of these effects can arise in realistic physical systems due to friction and tilted binary motion w.r.t to a disk-like environmental structure, i.e., the binary will ``feel'' the environmental effects only periodically when the orbit crosses the environment.
+Both of these effects can arise in realistic physical systems due to friction and tilted binary motion with respect to a disk-like environmental structure, i.e., the binary will ``feel'' the environmental effects only periodically when the orbit crosses the environment.